Remembering Frank Jacobs, the ‘poet lauridiot’ of Mad magazine who inspired comics like ‘Weird Al’ Yankovic

 He received the Bill Finger Award for Excellence in Comic Book Writing in 2009.

-Yankovic wrote the foreword for Jacob’s 2015 collection “MAD’s Greatest Writers: Frank Jacobs: Five Decades of His Greatest Works,” in which he recalls once attending a San Diego Comic-Con panel spotlighting Jacobs.
+Yankovic wrote the foreword for Jacobs’s 2015 collection “MAD’s Greatest Writers: Frank Jacobs: Five Decades of His Greatest Works,” in which he recalls once attending a San Diego Comic-Con panel spotlighting Jacobs.

 “Honestly, considering Mr. Jacobs’ considerable impact and influence on the world of comedy, I thought I would be part of a rabid, sweaty, standing-room-only crowd packed in a huge auditorium,” Yankovic wrote.
 “I was genuinely surprised to find that his panel was actually held in a small classroom, with maybe a dozen rabid, sweaty people in attendance.